trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

 Secure Internal Communication
 =============================

-The Presto cluster can be configured to use secured communication.
-Communication between Presto nodes can be secured with SSL/TLS.
+The Trino cluster can be configured to use secured communication.
+Communication between Trino nodes can be secured with SSL/TLS.

 Internal Authentication
 -----------------------

-Requests between Presto nodes are authenticated using a shared secret.
+Requests between Trino nodes are authenticated using a shared secret.
 For secure internal communication, the shared secret must be configured on all nodes in the cluster:

 .. code-block:: text